Access Roles & RBAC

 It is considered a best practice not to use an API key as the authentication method associated with your Admin role.
 We highly recommend you select one of the other available Authentication Methods.

-The existing permissions are as follows:
+The existing permissions for Items, Access Roles, Auth Methods, and Targets are as follows:

 - List: Allows a user to list the items available under an authorized path.